perlindgren/drawio-rs/README.md

 - [gnuplot](https://crates.io/crates/gnuplot) Non-native depends on the `gnuplot` tool.
 Renders `gnuplot` data files, from which you can generate diagrams, and manipulate with scripts.
 - [plotly](https://crates.io/crates/plotly) Non-native, depends on the `plotly` python ecosystem.

-Other alternatives include [Graphviz](https://graphviz.org/), which focus on highly scalable automatic graph layout (there exists various Rust based tools for interacting with `graphviz`, e.g., [graphviz-rust](https://crates.io/crates/graphviz-rust), even [graphviz-sys](https://crates.io/crates/graphviz-sys) library bindings).
+Other alternatives include [Graphviz](https://graphviz.org/), which focus on highly scalable automatic graph layout (there exists various Rust based tools for interacting with `graphviz`, e.g., [graphviz-rust](https://crates.io/crates/graphviz-rust), and even [graphviz-sys](https://crates.io/crates/graphviz-sys) library bindings).

 For Markdown integration Mermaid provides a set of simple to use diagrams.
-Good support for native rendering in Markdown, see e.g., [mermaid aquamarine](https://crates.io/crates/aquamarine), however diagrams are rather limited in flexibility.
+Good support for native rendering in Markdown, see e.g., [mermaid aquamarine](https://crates.io/crates/aquamarine), however Mermaid diagrams are rather limited in flexibility.

 ---